Mega Man: The Wily Wars: Gameplay

-All three games have the player control Mega Man (Rockman in Japan) through a series of platform stages which can be completed in any order.
+All three games have the player control Mega Man through a series of platform stages which can be completed in any order.
 At the end of each stage is a boss battle with a Robot Master.
 The player will acquire that Robot Master's special weapon, which can then be selected and used throughout the rest of the game.
 Each game also features one or more support items that aid the player in reaching places the player cannot reach by normal means.
 Each Master Weapon and support item has limited energy that can be replenished by picking up items left by fallen enemies.

 The compilation features an upgrade to the original games' visuals, as well as arranged music.
 An important change is that the compilation provides battery back-up for each game.
-As a result, it is possible to continue Mega Man from a later point in the game, though Mega Man 2 and Mega Man 3 lost the password feature.
+As a result, it is possible to continue the original Mega Man from a later point in the game, though Mega Man 2 and Mega Man 3 lost the password feature because of this.
 The Wily Wars removes several glitches present in the NES versions of the game.
 Upon completion of all three games, an exclusive game mode, called "Wily Tower", is made available to the player.
 In Wily Tower, Mega Man travels through three different stages fighting against a trio of new bosses called the "Genesis Unit", which are based on characters from the Great Classical Novel Journey to the West: Buster Rod.G (Sun Wukong), Mega Water.S (Sha Wujing), and Hyper Storm.H (Zhu Bajie).
 After they are defeated, the player finally faces Wily in the titular tower.
 Wily Tower requires the player to equip Mega Man with eight weapons and three support items from any of the three main games to proceed.